gateio/gateapi-python/docs/MarginApi.md

 to = 1547706332 # int | End timestamp (optional)

 try:
-    # Interest records for the cross margin account
+    # Interest records for the cross margin account. (deprecated)
     api_response = api_instance.get_cross_margin_interest_records(currency=currency, page=page, limit=limit, _from=_from, to=to)
     print(api_response)
 except GateApiException as ex: